MITGameLab/techtv/README.md

 **This has only been tested on Mac OS X Yosemite.**

-Download all files listed in videos.rss.
-You can download a collection's videos.rss file by right-clicking the "RSS" link from any TechTV collection and selecting "Download Linked File".
+Find a collection's videos.rss file by right-clicking the "RSS" link from any TechTV collection and selecting "Download Linked File".
+Then download every video from the collection by calling this script from the command-line:

     $ ./techtv.sh videos.rss

-Test mode.
-Display how files would be downloaded and named but don't download any video.
+The -t flag runs the script in Test Mode, displaying how files would be downloaded and named without downloading any video.
+This will test whether the script is properly parsing your RSS file and is able to find each video's corresponding web page.

     $ ./techtv.sh -t videos.rss

-Only attempt to download original source files.
+Some original files were lost in a TechTV server incident a few years back.
+This script normally downloads transcoded MP4 streaming files if the originals cannot be found.
+If you only want to download original source files, use the -o flag.

     $ ./techtv.sh -o videos.rss

-Only attempt to download files that are missing originals but were transcoded to stream.
+If you only want to download videos that are missing their original files but were transcoded to stream, use the -b flag.

     $ ./techtv.sh -b videos.rss